himanshu-pithadia/Fero-Task/README.md

 #### After migrate run command python manage.py runserver to run the server.

-## I added struncture code with filter options by using django-filter package
+## I added well structure code with filter options by using django-filter package

 # After run the server you can test below API Endpoints